Alcabideche Property Insights

 Picture by Kyle Taylor via Flickr

-Just outside the town of Cascais lies Praia da Rainha and Praia da Conceição.
-These two smaller beaches are within a 15-minute drive of an Alcabideche apartment.
+Just outside the town of Cascais lie Praia da Rainha and Praia da Conceição.
+These two smaller beaches are within a fifteen minute drive of an Alcabideche apartment.

 Escape into nature via neighboring Sintra Natural Park, a portion of which cuts into Alcabideche.
 Among the greenery and opportunities for hiking and camping are a few quaint hillside towns.
 These include Murches, Zambujeiro, and Malveira da Serra.